Rule 20402: Provision of Audit and Non-Audit Services by External Audit Firms

 Sec.
 1 Audit Services.

-1.1 Audit, Compliance, and Management Review Committee’s Role.
+1.1 Audit, Compliance, and Risk Management Committee’s Role.

-The ACMRC is responsible for contracting with external audit firms for audit services.
+The ACRMC is responsible for contracting with external audit firms for audit services.

 1.2 Board Approval.

 Neither U. T. System nor any of the institutions may engage an external audit firm for audit services unless the contract is authorized through a delegation of authority as provided by Texas Government Code Section 321.020 and the contract has been approved by the Board in accordance with Section 3 of Regents’ Rules and Regulations, Rule 10501 concerning contracts requiring Board approval.

 1.3 Conflict of Interest Provision.